sfsanchez72/pyHIIExplorer/README.md

   16. def_DIG (Create new DIG with weight system only for fluxes,  0=not 1=yes)
   17. max_size (Max_size, HIIregions)
   18. DIR (Where save outputfiles)

+## Requerimemnts

+-python 3.x
+-numpy package
+-astropy package
+-scipy package
+-matplotlib package
+-skimage package
+-argparse module

+## How to use it?